 Skip to Content

 The virus that causes genital warts is called human papilloma virus (HPV).
 More than 70 different types of HPV exist.
-Certain types of HPV can lead to precancerous changes in the cervix, cervical cancer, or anal cancer.
+Certain types of HPV can lead to precancerous changes in the cervix, or to cervical cancer or anal cancer.
 These are called high-risk types of HPV.

 Important facts about HPV:

 You are more likely to get genital warts and spread them more quickly if you:

 If a child has genital warts, you should suspect sexual abuse as a possible cause.

 Genital warts can be so tiny, you cannot see them.

 In males, genital warts can be found on the: